Ragozin Variation: 1.d4 d5 2.c4...... dxc4

 History and Notable Players

 It arises from the Ragozin Variation.
-Among the most prolific practitioners on the White side are Xiangzhi Bu (7 games), Babu MR Lalith (4 games), Liren Ding (4 games).
-On the Black side, notable exponents include Levon Aronian (14 games), Ventzislav Inkiov (12 games), Mladen Palac (9 games).
+Among the most prolific White practitioners are Xiangzhi Bu (7 games), Babu MR Lalith (4 games), Liren Ding (4 games).
+Black-side regulars include Levon Aronian (14 games), Ventzislav Inkiov (12 games), Mladen Palac (9 games).

-• Playing without a plan: Each position in the Ragozin Variation: 1.d4 d5 2.c4... dxc4 demands a specific approach.
-Understand whether you should be attacking, defending, or maneuvering before making your move.
-Random moves lead to random results.
+• Playing without a plan — Each Ragozin Variation: 1.d4 d5 2.c4... dxc4 middlegame demands a specific approach.
+Decide whether the position calls for attack, manoeuvre, or simplification before reaching for a move.

 Practice on Chessiverse